Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 There’s even two on-site restaurants including Monsieur Ito, a restaurant run by an award-winning chef that served Western food sprinkled with local flavours.

 For those who want to enjoy all Kyoto offers, you can’t beat the location.
-With two train stations within two blocks, you’ll be able to spread your wings and scoot around the entire area & Kyoto with ease.
+With two train stations within two blocks, you’ll be able to spread your wings and scoot around the entire area & city with ease.

 On foot, you’re within walking distance of the beautiful cherry-blossom-lined Shirakawa-minami Dori across the river and Kiyo-machi Dori, one of the yummiest food streets in Kyoto.